-- CROSS SECTION LOOKS NORTHWARD - ALL MEASUREMENTS ARE IN FEET - EXISTING GROUND BASED ON DATA FROM USGS 2016 AND TOWILL LIDAR - 4.
+- CROSS SECTION LOOKS NORTHWARD - 2.
+ALL MEASUREMENTS ARE IN FEET - EXISTING GROUND BASED ON DATA FROM USGS 2016 AND TOWILL LIDAR SURVEY 2019 - 4.
 THERE ARE MULTIPLE FLOOD CONTROL ALIGNMENTS AND TYPES (LEVEE AND FLOODWALL) CURRENTLY BEING EVALUTED.
-THE SELECTED LEVEE AND/OR FLOODWALL MAY ALSO BE PAIRED WITH A TRANSITION ZONE HABITAT CREATION SLOPE
+THE SELECTED LEVEE AND/OR FLOODWALL MAY ALSO BE PAIRED WITH A TRANSITION ZONE HABITAT CREATION SLOPE igure 7

-CROSS-SECTION OF FLOODWALL AND ADJACENT MARSH
+CONCEPTUAL CROSS-SECTION OF FLOODWALL AND ADJACENT MARSH